sunny-lam/SEEM3650-Practical-Exam-2/report.md

 LEONTES:
 What shall she seem to him the feelir of your honour?

+LORD ROSS:
+Hark our greaterings and care the duke of thee!

 ## Step 3: Model Architecture
 * **Lowest Validation Loss:** 1.5273
 * **Best Settings:** 7 layers, 4 heads